 Laundry rooms are not glamorous.
 Especially laundry rooms in a rental.
 Ours is utilitarian at best and that’s only because the hook-ups actually work.
 Like most adults I would love for my laundry room to be functional and look great.
 Our laundry room was obviously neither functional or pretty.
 It was a hideous mess.
-Aside from the tools laying on top of the dryer this was what it looked like a good eighty percent of the time–especially once we started fostering.
+Aside from the tools laying on top of the dryer this was what it looked like a good eighty percent of the time.
 I couldn’t keep up with the clutter and the clothes at the same time.
 The fact that we had nowhere to put a laundry basket made the situation worse.
 Part of renting in a large city is lack of space.
 I was stacking the laundry baskets on top of the washing machine and dryer to keep them out of the hallway that runs between the guest half bath, our bedroom, kitchen, and garage door.
 I also had other baskets full of laundry randomly scattered throughout the house.
 I had to take the baskets off the top of the washing machine every time I washed clothes–it was such a time waster.
-Not to mention that the tiny horrible self was really hard to reach.
+Not to mention that the tiny horrible shelf was really hard to reach.
 I finally had enough.

 My goals for this mini-remodel were; a permanent place for my laundry baskets and laundry, laundry supplies within arms reach, a soothing and happy color palette, and no more clutter.
 I had been wanting to paint something a deep dark green for years, so I immediately knew that this space was the perfect place to try that color.
 If I hated it I could quickly repaint and it was easily hidden from guests.